songyao-gao/songyao-gao.github.io/_pages/publications.md

   <h1>三、英文工作论文</h1>
   <ol>
 <li> Nonlinear and Time-Varying Heterogeneity of the Spatial Effect of Monetary Policy in G20 Countries, with Baisheng Cui.  </li>
+<li> Analysis of the Coupling Harmonious and Spatio-temporal Dynamic Effects of Digital Economy and Ecological Environment, with Baisheng Cui and Jiaqi Li.  </li>
 </ol>